pogist/gosu-spritesheet-example/README.md

-This is a very very old project (one of my firsts here on github), which inspired me to do [this](https://github.com/pogist/gosu-spritesheet).
+This is a very very old project (one of my first here on github), which inspired me to do [this](https://github.com/pogist/gosu-spritesheet).
 Please, if you came here, check it out.

 # Gosu sprite sheet example
 Simple animation with gosu sprite sheets